PEZ/london-clojurians-joyride/slides/why-joyride.md

 ## VS Code is great!

-* 24 MAU
+* 24 million MAU
+* Very configurable
-* 42K extensions
+* 41,600 extensions
 * Nice, well documented, API
-* Very configurable
 <div class="secret">

 ## However

+* Tons of Extensions != Tons of value
 * Not scriptable in user space
   * Can only be done via extensions
 </div>